 Buses may be used to evacuate scholars in the case of emergencies.
-The sites indicated below are designated as emergency evacuation points; however they are subject to change.
-It is important for parents to understand that when there is an emergency, local authority such as the Santa Barbara County Sheriff's Office, the California Highway Patrol, Lompoc Police Department, VAFB Security Forces, and VAFB Fire Officials have the authority to direct ALL evacuations.
+The sites indicated below are designated as emergency evacuation points; however, they are subject to change.
+It is important forparents to understand that when there is an emergency, local authority such as the Santa Barbara County Sheriff's Office, the California Highway Patrol, Lompoc Police Department, VAFB Security Forces, and VAFB Fire Officials have the authority to direct ALL evacuations.
 They may identify alternate evacuation sites.
 Scholars living in Lompoc may be evacuated to JM Park, Vandenberg

 Village scholars to Village Shopping Center, and VAFB scholars to the VAFB Library.
-Notification of evacuation may come through the ParentSquare App.
+Notification of evacuation may come through the Parent Square App.
 Parents will be notified as quickly as possible.
-Parents/Guardian must register annually for ParentSquare.
+Parents/Guardian must register annually for Parent Square.

 Please be aware that if the electricity is out at the Charter School, the school phone system will not work.
-Parents are encouraged to regularly check the school's Website and ParentSquare for ongoing updates.
+Parents are encouraged to regularly check Parent Square for ongoing updates.